sjezewski/hackernewsmobile/README.md

 ## TODO

 - Add an 'unblock' form on mobile (since I had to use it, and people generally use their phones to do it)
   - The path is: http://news.ycombinator.com/unban?ip=<ip address> ... it should respond w 'unbanned'
+- Also add a 'settings' dialog to enable auto-forge-ahead following
+- Codify the header / footer and be able to insert them on pages that lack them

 ## Basics